nhsuk/profiles/doc/adr/0005-add-metadata.md

 ## Consequences

-A consequence of adding the metadata to the page is that the size of the page has increased.
+The size of the page has increased.
 This has been considered and the advantages are deemed to outweigh that cost.